 idto it.
 If you pass Nil in

-CreateTextObject()will automatically choose a vacant identifier and return it.
+CreateTextObject()will automatically choose an identifier and return it.
 The text is rendered in the current color and with the currently selected font.

 The advantage of text objects compared to standard text (output via Print() for example) is that you can easily position text objects on the screen, remove them or even scroll them using MoveTextObject().

 Starting with Hollywood 2.5, you can use format tags in the string you

 CreateTextObject().
 Using these tags you can control the font

 style and color of your text on-the-fly.
 Format tags always start and

 end with a square bracket ('[').
 In case you just want to print a square

 bracket, you will have to use two square brackets.
 If there is only one